mgbpm/CATT/README.md

 # clingen-ai-tools
-Tool for preparing ClinGen, ClinVar and GenCC public datasets for use in machine learning and Large Language Model analysis.
+Tool for preparing ClinGen, ClinVar and GenCC public datasets for use in machine learning and large language model analysis.
 The tool is command line-based but familiarity with Python is helpful.

 * Provides pre-configured numerical mapping of significant categorical data elements.
-* Allows simplified joining across large data sets on common values into a common CSV.
+* Allows simplified joining across large data sets on common values into a consolidated CSV.
-* Generates per source record text summary for use by LLMs
+* Generates per source record text summary for use by LLMs, and combines across sources into single output.

 ## Acknowledgements